DSchndr/Vestel_mb62_gpio/README.md

 To set - for example - the PWM2 (backlight) duty cycle write a U32 with your U8 value to `0x1f206420`

 What are the adresses? you might ask, register offsets are in `mdrv_pwm.h`, do `BASE + (REG_OFF << 2)`

+# GOP

+The GOP (graphics output pipeline?) gets used to draw on the screen

+GOP registers seem to be empty so there might be some bankswitching going on?

+How it works is quite simple: you initialize GOP0/1/2 (color fmt, size, pos, ...) and give it the adress of a chunk of dma memory it will read from (just give the register an adress)

+Then you just write to it like a normal framebuffer